wavemotion-dave/A8DS/readme.md

 Credits:
 --------------------------------------------------------------------------------
-* Thanks Wintermute for devkitpro and libnds (http://www.devkitpro.org).
+* Wintermute for devkitpro and libnds (http://www.devkitpro.org).
 * Atari800 team for source code (http://atari800.sourceforge.net/)
 * Altirra and Avery Lee for a kick-ass substitute BIOS and generally being awesome.
 * Alekmaul for porting the original A5200DS of which this is heavily based.
-* Darryl Hirschler for the awesome Atari 8-bit Keyboard Graphic.
+* Darryl Hirschler for the awesome Atari 8-bit Keyboard Graphics.
 * The good folks over on GBATemp and AtariAge for their support.